 o Greater clarity on service and cost of provision

 o Forum for finance to be strategically aligned to the needs of the Force

 Typically for Police Forces, the focus on development has developed a silo-based culture with disparate processes.
-As a result, significant opportunities exist for standardization and simplification of processes which provide scalability, reduce manual effort and deliver business benefit.
-From simply rationalizing processes, a force can typically accrue a 40% reduction in the number of processes.
-An example of this is the use of electronic bank statements instead of using the manual bank statement for bank reconciliation and accounts receivable processes.
-This would save considerable effort that is involved in analyzing the data, moving the data onto the different spreadsheet and inputting the data into the financial systems.
+As a result, significant opportunities exist for standardization and simplification of processes that provide scalability, reduce manual effort and deliver business benefit.
+A force can typically accrue a 40% reduction in the number of processes from simply rationalizing processes.
+An example of this is using electronic bank statements instead of using the manual bank statement for bank reconciliation and accounts receivable processes.
+This would save considerable effort in analyzing the data, moving the data onto the different spreadsheets, and inputting the data into the financial systems.